 Skadden participates in several additional programs that help to expand the diversity of the pipeline into law schools and the legal profession, including:

-- Legal Outreach program in New York, which teaches youth from underserved urban communities to compete at high academic levels by using legal and educational programs as tools for fostering vision, developing skills, enhancing confidence and facilitating the pursuit of higher education
+- the Legal Outreach program in New York, which teaches youth from underserved urban communities to compete at high academic levels by using legal and educational programs to foster vision, develop skills, enhance confidence and facilitate the pursuit of higher education;

-- The Boston Lawyers Group, a program that prepares diverse law school students for recruitment, advancement and retention in the greater Boston legal community
+- the Boston Lawyers Group, a program that prepares diverse law school students for recruitment, advancement and retention in the greater Boston legal community; and